 Sustainability is deeply integrated into the curriculum, campus practices and culture at the Sustainability Academy.
 Each grade-level team plans curriculum around a year-long essential question focused on sustainability and creates lessons that embed the Big Ideas of Sustainability into reading, writing, math, social studies, and science.
-Each teacher’s web page showcases a Sustainability Curriculum Map as well as District Curriculum.
-In addition, sustainability is integrated into Spanish, Art, P.E.
+Each teacher has a Sustainability Curriculum Map that is aligned with the Burlington School District Curriculum Map.
+In addition, sustainability is integrated into Art, P.E.
 Music and Library classes, providing a whole-school approach to Sustainability Education.

 Sustainability on Campus